 Once you’ve explored Harvey Nics – or had Harvey Nics come to you – take in The Landmark’s other treasures

 The Landmark Mandarin Oriental, Hong Kong

-Follow the signs for Central Building and you’ll pass HMV.
-The music store carries a vast array of Hong Kong-made movies and Canto pop for any teens on your souvenir list.
-Use the walkway to cross Queen’s Road Central to New World Tower.
+Follow the signs for Central Building then use the walkway to cross Queen’s Road Central to New World Tower.
 One escalator ride down brings you to Joyce, which is perhaps Hong Kong’s best-recognised retailer.
 Established more than 30 years ago, Joyce continues to explore the farthest frontiers of fashion.
 Cult beauty brands, innovative clothes (particularly from Japanese designers) and a beautiful modern interior make Joyce a top destination for local fashionistas and visitors alike.
 Don’t leave without trying on a jacket by Yohji Yamamoto.

 Outside, and finally on the ground, pause to take in the glamorous view: The Landmark Mandarin Oriental, Harvey Nichols and Gucci are just in front of you.
 If you go to the right you’ll find cool Japanese store Bathing Ape (take a look if you’re feeling funky).
 Cross the street and drop by MO Bar for a refreshing drink and a spot of people-watching.